-The measure of progress is determined based on the proportion of contract costs incurred to date to the estimated total contract costs (input method).
-Management has determined that a cost-based method for these services provide a faithful depiction of the Group's performance in transferring control of goods and services promised to the customers, as it reflects the Group's effort incurred to date relative to the total inputs expected to be incurred to date as a proportion of total costs expected to be incurred up to the completion of the performance obligations within the contract.
+The measure of progress should be determined based on the proportion of contract costs incurred to date to the estimated total contract costs (input method) or based on actual progress of the construction (output method).
+Management uses judgement to determine either method for these services provide a faithful depiction of the Group's performance in transferring control of goods and services promised to the customers.

+Determining the total contract revenue